Answered By: Robert Cole Last Updated: Nov 08, 2018 Views: 15036

 Graduates of the University of Liverpool are welcome to join the Library as Alumni members following graduation.
 You will need to apply in person to the Library and provide proof of ID and current address.
 We will take a photo of you for your card when you apply.

-Alumni may borrow up to ten books for a period of two weeks, whilst there is no access to computing facilities the library does offer access to a number of electronic resources:
+Alumni may borrow up to ten books for a period of two weeks, (including 3-day and 7-day loan books but not 1-day loan books)and whilst there is no access to computing facilities the library does offer access to a number of electronic resources:

 The Library subscribe to the Emerald Alumni database which is offered exclusively for the use of registered Alumni.
 The high quality content includes international business and management articles, case studies, management briefings and discussion forums.
 You will need to register separately with the Alumni Community.